CharlespeddyOla/blazorwasmdotnet7offlinesupport/README.md

 * **iTextSharp.LGPLv2.Core** - This is used for the Reporting Service in the Web App.
 All the different types of Student Results are created in ***PDF format*** using this package and these were achieved by creating different Controllor Methods for the results.

 ## Application Offline Support ##
 The Offline Mode is only available for some pages of the application.
 Though it can be applied to all the pages in the application.
-The pages that have Offline Mode supports are
+The pages that have Offline Mode supports can be access under the following menus:
-* Mark entr
+* ACADEMICS - Mark Entry
+  - Cognitive Mark Entry
+  - Psychomotor Mark Entry
+  - CheckPoint and IGCSE Mark Entry
+* ACDEMICS - Comments Entry
+  - Mid-Term Comments
+  - End of Term Comments

 ## Instructions on How to Explore the Deployed Web App ##
 This Web Application can be explore at the following URLs with sample information given below: